 - What is an Instagram competitive analysis?

-- Advantages of doing a social media competitive analysis on Instagram
+- 7 reasons to perform a competitive analysis on Instagram

 - Metrics to consider when conducting an Instagram competitive analysis